TotallyInformation/web-components/libs/uibuilder.module.md

 In previous versions of the front-end library, you had to load the correct Socket.IO library yourself in your index.html.
 This is no longer the case as the correct client is now loaded for you.
 This is one of the benefits of working as an ECMA module.

+### Auto-loading of the uibuilder default stylesheet

+In previous versions of the front-end library, you had to provide your own CSS code and had to make sure that you imported (or loaded) the uibuilder default stylesheet (`uib-styles.css`).

+In this version, if you haven't loaded any other stylesheets, the library will automatically load the new default stylesheet (`uib-brand.css`).

+!> Note that using this auto-load feature will result in a flash of an unformated page before the styles are loaded and applied.
+So it is still recommended to load the stylesheet manually in the head section of your HTML.
+That will avoid the unstyled flash.

+If you are trying to load the default CSS and can't find the correct URL, try removing the style link from your HTML and check what the client loads in the browsers dev tools network tab.

 ---

 ## Dynamic, data-driven HTML content